It’s more usual to think of green tea as something we drink. In recent years, smoking green tea has also become popular.

 However, studies on these benefits, risks, and safety of smoking green tea are lacking.

-The health benefits of drinking tea are supported by science.
+The health benefits of drinking tea are

 There’s no research on the health benefits of smoking tea, however.
 Its beneficial compounds could possibly be absorbed more quickly into the bloodstream through the lungs.
 But smoking, or inhaling anything burning, is unhealthy.